BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Airport (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Airport_JS)
 - [Fizzbuzz (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_FizzBuzz_JS)
-- Technologies Used: JavaScript, Jasmine
+- Technologies Used: *JavaScript, Jasmine*
 - Skills Learnt:
   * How to translate projects to new languages
-  * Test-drive the development of a JavaScript Application
+  * Test-drive the development of a JavaScript Application from Ruby

 <a name="Week-4"><br></a>
 ## Week 4 - Ruby Projects - Bookmark Manager & Chitter